-Grand Larceny
+Grand Theft

-Petty Larceny
+Petty Theft

-Larceny vs. Burglary or Robbery
+Theft vs. Burglary or Robbery

-When Is Larceny A Felony or Misdemeanor?
+When Is Theft A Felony or Misdemeanor?

-Larceny Charges & Degrees of Charges
+Theft Charges & Degrees of Charges

 - Class 1 petty offense: Includes stolen property valued at $50 or less.
 An offender could face six months in prison and/or a $500 fine.